ERGO-Code/HiGHS/README.md

 Compilation
 -----------

-HiGHS uses CMake as build system.
+HiGHS uses CMake as build system, and requires at least version 3.15.
 First setup a build folder and call CMake as follows

     mkdir build
     cd build